(Page 1 of 1)

 Public and private cloud compute resources pose formidable deployment challenges for IT managers

 Virtualization has dramatically improved datacenter computing, storage and networking allocation efficiency.
 What’s more, it still holds the promise of enabling the automated, dynamic re-allocation of resources to harmonize hardware and software requirements with fluctuating data demands, simplify IT management and reduce costs.
-Today, virtualization helps reduce hardware and other costs by streamlining the deployment of traditional heterogenous, application-specific servers.
+Today, virtualization helps reduce hardware and other costs by streamlining the deployment of traditional heterogeneous, application-specific servers.

 However, most private and public cloud deployments today are based on scale-out homogeneous racks of direct attached storage (DAS) servers.
 Because these racks are identical, they vastly simplify purchasing, provisioning, maintenance and support of server hardware.
 Deploying applications and migrating them to other servers in scale-out environments is far more difficult than in traditional datacenters because a higher level of orchestration is required to deploy and track applications, configure IP addresses, allocate data to the correct nodes and perform other management functions.